»Terraform Runs and Remote Operations

 - The UI/VCS-driven run workflow, which is the primary mode of operation.

 - The API-driven run workflow, which is more flexible but requires you to create some tooling.

 - The CLI-driven run workflow, which uses Terraform's standard CLI tools to execute runs in Terraform Cloud.

-terraform apply command (with the remote backend configured), and the Runs API (or any tool that uses that API).
+terraform apply command (with the CLI integration configured), and the Runs API (or any tool that uses that API).

 Terraform Cloud enforces Terraform's division between plan and apply operations.
 It always plans first, saves the plan's output, and uses that output for the apply.

 In the default configuration, Terraform Cloud waits for user approval before running an apply, but you can configure workspaces to automatically apply successful plans.
 Some plans can't be auto-applied, like plans queued by run triggers or by users without permission to apply runs for the workspace.
 (More about permissions.)

 In addition to normal runs, Terraform Cloud can also run speculative plans, to test changes to a configuration during editing and code review.